core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 Square brackets [ ... ] indicate content of compressed COSE object.
 Curly brackets { ... } indicate encrypted data.
 ~~~~~~~~~~~
-{: #fig-example-reverse-proxy-without-end-to-end title="Use of OSCORE between Client-Proxy and Proxy-Server (the proxy is a reverse-proxy)"}
+{: #fig-example-reverse-proxy-without-end-to-end title="Use of OSCORE between Client-Proxy and Proxy-Server (the Proxy is a Reverse-Proxy)"}

 ## With Reverse-Proxy; OSCORE: C-S, C-P, P-S